-The Professional Teaching Awards Cymru will honour the achievements of teachers up and down the country.
+The Professional Teaching Awards Cymru honours the achievements of teachers up and down the country.
+Award winners will be announced at a ceremony on Sunday 13 May at Hensol Castle, Vale of Glamorgan.

 There are 9 Professional Teaching Awards, all of which are nominated for by the public.
 Use the definitions below to help you decide which category is most appropriate for your nomination.